 Enjoy the Power of Protein

 People of all ages need protein for strong, healthy bodies.
 Some older adults do not get the protein they need to maintain muscle mass, fight infection and recover from an accident or surgery.
 Chewing protein foods such as meat also can be a problem for some older adults.
 Here are a few tasty tips to pump up your protein intake, without upsetting your food budget or energy balance.

 - Enjoy More Beans.
 Add canned beans to salads, soups, rice dishes and casseroles.

 - Make Your Crackers Count.
-Spread peanut butter on your crackers and eat them along side soup, chili or salad.
+Spread peanut butter on whole-grain crackers and eat them as snacks or alongside soup, chili or salad.